Back to Newsroom

 The winners in this ecosystem are likely those who integrate AI into their development pipelines.
 This requires technical expertise, a willingness to embrace new workflows, and an understanding of AI's limitations [1].
 Losers may include traditional QA outsourcing companies as manual playtesting demand declines [1].
 The rise of AI tools also creates a skills gap, as developers must acquire new expertise in AI and machine learning [1].

+For all the promise of agentic playtesting, there are real concerns that deserve careful consideration.
 The mainstream narrative often emphasizes the impressive capabilities of large language models and their potential to revolutionize creative tasks.
-However, practical applications in areas like game development—highlighted by Schomay’s article and Poolside’s Laguna XS.2 release—are frequently overlooked [1], [2].
+However, practical applications in areas like game development—highlighted by Schomay's article and Poolside's Laguna XS.2 release—are frequently overlooked [1], [2].
 The real value lies not just in generating text or images, but in automating complex, repetitive tasks that consume significant developer time and resources [1].
-The focus on open-source alternatives like Laguna XS.2 is a crucial development, as it addresses accessibility and cost barriers hindering wider adoption [2].

 References